ci-for-research/self-hosted-runners/ubuntu-virtualbox/README.md

     1. On GitHub, go to https://github.com/<org>/<repo>/settings/actions/add-new-runner
     1. Copy the token (see section _Configure_)

     Now, configure your server to be able to run continuous integration with the command below.
-Fill in your GitHub organization (or your name), you repository name and the token when prompted:
+Fill in your GitHub organization (or your name), your repository name, and the token when prompted:

     ```
     ansible-playbook --key-file id_rsa --inventory inventory -v playbook-set-up-runner.yml